 Q: How much data can I store on a virtual tape?

 The minimum size and maximum size of a virtual tape you can create on a tape gateway is 100 GiB and 5 TiB respectively.
 Please note, you only pay for the amount of data stored on each tape, and not for the size of the tape.

 Q: How many tapes can the virtual tape library (VTL) hold?

 A single tape gateway can have up to 1,500 virtual tapes in the VTL with a maximum aggregate capacity of 1 PB, however there is no limit to the amount of data or number of virtual tapes you can archive.
 You can also deploy additional tape gateways to scale storage for virtual tapes that are not archived.
 For more information, please see our documentation on Storage Gateway limits.

 Q: How much data can I store in tape archives?

 There is no limit to the amount or size or virtual tapes that you can archive.

 Q: Which S3 storage classes can I retrieve my archived virtual tape to?

 You can retrieve a virtual tape archived in S3 Glacier or S3 Glacier Deep Archive to S3.
-A tape archived in S3 Glacier is retrieved to S3 using standard retrieval method in 3-5 hours.
-A tape archived in S3 Glacier Deep Archive is retrieved to S3 using standard retrieval method within 12 hours.
+A tape archived in S3 Glacier is retrieved to S3 using standard retrieval method typically within 3-5 hours.
+A tape archived in S3 Glacier Deep Archive is retrieved to S3 using standard retrieval method typically within 12 hours.

 Q: How do I access my data on virtual tapes?